garrandall/popular-music-data/tracks/lookin-boy-hot-stylz-yung-joc.md

 You poor lookin’boy, Don Imus ol' nappy headed ho lookin' boy Dig in your booty then smell it lookin' boy
 Rub it with the K-Y Jelly lookin' boy
-Getchya Riiiickkyy!
+Getchya Rickkyy!
 Morris Chestnut shot in ya back lookin' boy Valtrex brand new day lookin' boy
 You in house L Cool J lookin' boy
 Getchya No Mama!
 No Mama!
 Penny off good times big J.J. lookin' boy